 For example, ‘repairing’ or upgrading the normal IOS from Apple will necessitate that you have your iDevice in Recovery mode.
-The assumption here is that you care less about upgrading your iDevice baseband.
+The assumption here is that you care less about changing the device baseband.

-If however you intend to downgrade your iDevice to an earlier IOS version, you definitely will have to go the DFU mode.
+If however, you intend to downgrade your iDevice to an earlier IOS version or even modifying its baseband, you definitely will have to go the DFU mode.

-AS mentioned above, an iDevice in Recovery mode has already gone beyond the initial boot process (iBoot bootloader) and, therefore, hard to manipulate.
+As mentioned above, a device in Recovery mode has already gone beyond the initial boot process (iBoot bootloader) and, therefore, hard to manipulate.

 How to Enter iPhone DFU Mode

-In order to bypass all the iBoot restrictions and install any type of IOS IPSW, it is best to put your iPod or iPhone in DFU mode.
+In order to bypass the iBoot restrictions and install effect desired modifications, it is best to put your iPod or iPhone in DFU mode.

 - Press and hold the power/sleep button for about five seconds till it shows Slide to power off.

-- Go ahead and slide to power it off.
+- Go ahead and slide to power off.

-- Then press and hold on to the POWER button for three seconds.
-Around now, especially if your iDevice is connected to the computer, the Apple logo should appear on the screen.
+- Press and hold on to the power button for three seconds.
+Around now, the Apple logo should appear on the screen.

 - While still holding on to the POWER button, press and hold on to the HOME button for ten more seconds.

-At about the seventh of the ten seconds, the Apple logo should go off.
+At about the tenth second, the Apple logo should go off.

-- At ten seconds, release the POWER button and continue holding on to the HOME button for ten to fifteen more seconds.
+- Release the POWER button and continue holding on to the HOME button for ten to fifteen more seconds.

 - After this, your iPod or iPhone should be in DFU mode, and to prove this connect it to your computer and see the response.
-Normally an iDevice in DFU mode should not boot up.
+Normally should not boot up.
 If it does, you probably did not accomplish the process very well.

 - Select Pwned DFU mode in the next window.

-- They are the same instructions as explained above, only now you are guided through some kind of a timer.
+- They are the same instructions as explained above, only now you are guided by timing.

 Have you struggled to enter iPhone DFU mode?